jxevergrow/lateral-learning-notes/README.md

 This repository serves three goals:

-- 🎯 **Job-Readiness:** Show my technical depth and curiosity as I transition into development roles.
 - 🔍 **Deeper Understanding:** Sharpen intuition by comparing language features and runtime behavior.
+Wrap up each learning session to crystallize key concepts.
 - 🧩 **Practical Reference:** Create a growing collection of bite-sized insights and code examples I (and others) can revisit anytime.
+- 🎯 **Job-Readiness:** Show my technical depth and curiosity as I transition into development roles.

 ---